 In this piece, Yeats recalls a time that he visited The Municipal Gallery of Modern Art.
 The poem is filled with references to various figures in Irish history from Kevin O’Higgins, an Irish politician who served as Vice-President of the Executive Council and Minister for Justice, to Hugh Lane, an Irish art dealer, collector, and gallery director.
 Lane established The Municipal Gallery of Modern Art.
 The latter also alluded to in Yeats’ poem, ‘September 1913’.

 Analysis of The Municipal Gallery Revisited

 Casement upon trial, half hidden by the bars,

 A revolutionary soldier kneeling to be blessed;

-In one painting, he can see an ambush occurring and in another there are pilgrims at the waterside.
+In one painting, he can see an ambush occurring and in another, there are pilgrims at the waterside.
 One historical figure is referenced in the third line.
 Roger Casement, who is standing trial, “half hidden by the bars.”
 Casement had been arrested for the efforts in the 1916 Easter Rising that sought to gain Irish independence.
-Yeats also wrote a poem about the uprising which can be read here.
-He was arrested, tried, convicted and eventually executed for high treason.
+Yeats also wrote a poem about the uprising, named ‘Easter, 1916.’
+He was arrested, tried, convicted, and eventually executed for high treason.
 Another, Arthur Griffith who founded the party Sinn Féin was staring on in “hysterical pride.”

-Last in this stanza, Yeats mentions a “revolutionary soldier” who is “kneeling to be blessed”.
-These images are poignant, they speak to a long history of Irish rebellion and suppression, death and British rule.
+Lastly in this stanza, Yeats mentions a “revolutionary soldier” who is “kneeling to be blessed”.
+These images are poignant, they speak to a long history of Irish rebellion and suppression, death, and British rule.